Dances With Wolves: Plot

-Dunbar discovers that the stories he had heard about the tribe were untrue, and he develops a growing respect and appreciation for their lifestyle and culture.
-Learning their language, he is accepted as an honored guest by the Sioux after he tells them of a migrating herd of buffalo and participates in the hunt.
-When at Fort Sedgwick, Dunbar befriends a wolf he dubs "Two Socks" for its white forepaws.
-Observing Dunbar and Two Socks chasing each other, the Sioux give him the name "Dances with Wolves".
-During this time, Dunbar also forges a romantic relationship with Stands with a Fist and supplies the tribe with firearms to help defend the village from an attack by the rival Pawnee tribe.
-Dunbar eventually wins Kicking Bird's approval to marry Stands with a Fist and abandons Fort Sedgwick.
+Dunbar comes to respect and appreciate the Sioux.
+He is accepted into their group after he tells them of a migrating herd of buffalo and participates in the hunt.
+He also befriends a wolf he dubs "Two Socks" for his white forepaws.
+Observing Dunbar and Two Socks chasing each other, he is given a name that translates as Dances With Wolves.
+Dunbar learns the Lakota language, and he and Stands With A Fist grow close.
+He gives the Sioux firearms to help them defend against the Pawnee attack.
+He eventually earns Kicking Bird's approval to marry Stands With A Fist.

-Because of the growing threat from the Pawnee and the U.S., Chief Ten Bears decides to move the tribe to its winter camp.
-Dunbar decides to accompany them, but must first retrieve his diary from Fort Sedgwick, as he realizes that it would provide the army with the means to find the tribe.
-When he arrives, he finds the fort reoccupied by the U.S. Army.
-Because of his Sioux clothing, the soldiers open fire, killing Cisco and capturing Dunbar, arresting him as a traitor.
+Because of the threat of encroaching white settlers, Chief Ten Bears decides to move his group to its winter camp.
+Dunbar decides to accompany them but first attempts to retrieve his diary from Fort Sedgwick, as it would help the U.S. Army locate the group at its new location.
+When he arrives, he finds the fort reoccupied by the army.
+Because of his Sioux clothing, the soldiers open fire, killing Cisco, and capture Dunbar.
+He cannot prove his story as one of the soldiers had stolen his diary.
+Refusing to help the army hunt down the Sioux, he is charged with desertion, and the soldiers begin to transport him back east as a prisoner.
+Two Socks attempts to follow Dunbar but is shot dead by the soldiers.

-Two officers interrogate him, but Dunbar cannot prove his story, as a corporal has found his diary and kept it to use as toilet paper.
-Having refused to serve as an interpreter to the tribes, Dunbar is charged with desertion and transported back east as a prisoner.
-Soldiers of the escort shoot Two Socks when the wolf attempts to follow Dunbar, despite Dunbar's attempts to intervene.

-Eventually, the Sioux track the convoy, killing the soldiers and freeing Dunbar.
-They assert that they do not see him as a white man, but as a Sioux warrior called Dances with Wolves.
-At the winter camp, Dunbar decides to leave with Stands with a Fist because his continuing presence would endanger the tribe.
-As they leave, Smiles a Lot returns the diary, which he recovered during Dunbar's liberation, and Wind in His Hair shouts to Dunbar, reminding him that he is Dunbar's friend, a contrast to their original meeting where he shouted at Dunbar in hostility.
+Dunbar's Sioux friends track and attack the convoy, killing the soldiers and freeing Dunbar.
+They meet the others at the winter camp.
+Dunbar leaves with Stands With A Fist because his presence would endanger the group.
+As they leave, Dunbar and Kicking Bird exchange parting gifts.
+Smiles A Lot returns the diary he recovered during Dunbar's rescue, and Wind In His Hair proclaims his everlasting friendship to Dunbar.